pbsugg/NoteBlog/README.md

 notes to my blog, I make it possible

 # Functionality
+Will take the 10-15 most recently updated tags, list all notes that fall under those tags (each note appears only once)

+// Image of Blog front page

+#Other Project Links
+//User Stories
+//Wireframes
 As a user, I would like to... ;)

 1. Show and provide a record of what I am reading/thinking without commiting to